Autodesk Flow Production Tracking (Formerly ShotGrid) Features

 Anywhere media playback

-View media and provide feedback from anywhere with high-quality web and mobile playback, and full resolution, colour-accurate reviews on desktop.
+View media and provide feedback from anywhere with high-quality web and mobile playback and full resolution, color-accurate reviews on desktop.

 Editorial integration